cloudfork-com/moneypenny-aws-controls/README.md

 stopped=0 0 0-6.
 ```

-To run a service indefinitely either remove or empty the tag or use:
+To run a service indefinitely either remove, empty, comment the tag or use:
 ```
 running=0 0 0-6.
 ```